christine-peng/Fast-Fourier-Transform-for-Blur-Detection-/README.md

 # Fast-Fourier-Transform-for-Blur-Detection-

 ### Introduction
 The Fourier Transform is an image processing tool which is used to decompose an image into its sine and cosine components.
 The output of the transformation convert an incoming signal from time domain to a Fourier, or frequency domain.
-In the simplest terms, a fourier transform helps in breaking down an incoming signal into its building blocks.
+In the simplest terms, a fourier transform breaks down an incoming signal into its building blocks.
 It is useful in a wide range of applications, such as image analysis, image filtering, image reconstruction and image compression.
 For digital images, the 2D Discrete Fourier Transform (DTF) is used to find the frequency domain.
 A fast algorithm called Fast Fourier Transform (FFT) is used for the calculation of DTF.

 In terms of computer vision, FFT is an image processing tool that represents an image in two domains:
 1. Fourier (frequency) domain